-2.43 Prior to its climate emergency declaration, H&F has pursued its ambition to become the greenest borough.
-Since 2016 it has worked with resident-led biodiversity, parks and air quality commissions, followed by the 2018-22 business plan covering improvements to habitats and reducing pollution.
+2.45.
+Prior to its climate emergency declaration, H&F has pursued its ambition to become the greenest borough.
+Since 2016 it has worked with resident-led biodiversity, parks, and air quality commissions, followed by the 2018-22 business plan covering improvements to habitats and reducing pollution.

-2.44 Hammersmith and Fulham is heavily urbanised, with only 28% of land vegetated and 12% canopy cover compared to London-wide averages of 43% and 21%.
-Whilst it is a densely built-up borough, there are also many areas of good quality habitats including 'blue infrastructure' along the River Thames.
+2.46.
+Hammersmith and Fulham is heavily urbanised, with only 28% of land vegetated and 12% canopy cover compared to London-wide averages of 43% and 21%.
+Whilst it is a densely built-up borough, there are also many areas of good quality habitats including 'blue infrastructure' along the river Thames.
 The borough offers a fantastic opportunity to provide for 'greening' and nature conservation even when space and resources are limited.
+Residential gardens buildings and other structures can also support important habitats for flora and fauna, such as roofs or eaves for bats and birds and gaps/ holes for insects eg. Bee Brieks.
+It is important to note that studies are still underway on the effectiveness of Bee bricks, and we'll update our website as we get further clarity.